nathanael-fijalkow/TheoretiCS_doc/beyond-acceptance.md

 9. Managing editors add the DOI in the platform (click "request DOI" and check that the DOI assigned is the same as above)

+9. Managing editors add the ORCID in the episciences system (using Update ORCID button on the management page), where these are provided on the PDF.

 10. Managing editors click publish

 11. Managing editors check that the article shows up in the "latest articles"